Dr-Isam-ALJAWARNEH/ds-project-lb-context-aware-route-planner/instructions.md

 - [X] **partially completed**

 - [X], **This sub-task is not essential and you can postpone it as a future work that we can further investigate together, in case you want to extend your work so that it is considered for a journal publication in a reputable venue!.
 Having said that, I am marking it**
-### `IMPortant` test with more than one data, add NYC taxi mobility data (for journal paper, you need tests on more than one data):
+   - `IMPortant: POSTPONED` test with more than one data, add NYC taxi mobility data (for journal paper, you need tests on more than one data):
 [available online](https://github.com/IsamAljawarneh/datasets/tree/master/data), `nyc1.zip`
    - You can find more data `categorized` in the following repo [datasets](https://github.com/IsamAljawarneh/datasets)

 - [ ], **This sub-task is essential**
    - start writing your paper, either for conferences or journal.
 For journal, use the `applied sciences` template atatched in the `target-venue` folder titled `applsci-template.dot` or ```IEEE``` template attached, or other journal template that i can attach later on. (minimum 10 pages)